 Immediately Wordfence makes some basic changes to your WordPress installation to make it more secure.
 Not only that but the dual factor authentication is a must have for every important login of yours.

 This used to be the only optimization plugin I used and it’s still a good plugin if your budget is free.
-If your budget is a bit more than free (it should be if you make any money) then I recommend another plugin to replace this one.
+If your budget is a bit more than free (it should be if you make any money) then I recommend WP Rocket.
+More on that below.

 Autoptimize will make several changes to optimize your WordPress installation and make it load faster.
 It’s a good idea to play with different settings to find the one that makes your website load the fastest.